Lyoshas/onlineStore/README.md

 #### 1. Get the profile of the user who makes the request
 - **URL:** /api/user/profile
 - **Method:** GET
-- **Description:** retrieves the first name, last name, and phone number of the requester.
-The phone number can be 'null'.
+- **Description:** retrieves the first name and last name of the requester.
 - **Who can access:** only authenticated users with the provided [access token](#access-token)
 - **Rate limiting:** none
 - **Request body:** none